A lot of video these days is distributed by streaming, which means that viewers need a persistent internet connection.

 It is possible, in many cases, to record video of whatever is happening on your Mac's screen.
 In a way that is similar to taking a screenshot, you can make a screencast of whatever is happening - including any video that happens to be playing.

 It is possible to use this inbuilt way of recording what is happening on your screen in order to make video recordings of content you can watch in YouTube and other streaming sites (although it doesn't always work, so we have specific tips below for the different services).

 The way that this works changed in Mojave.
 Prior to Mojave it was necessary to use QuickTime to record the video.
 But since Mojave it's been possible to record video using the simple screenshot key combination: Command + Shift + 5.

 We explain how to record the screen of your Mac in Mojave here.
 We also cover how to use QuickTime to record your screen in the same article.

 Another way of downloading videos on Mac is to use Parallels Toolbox.
 This is a software package that combines a wide range of commonly requested functions - including the ability to download videos from Facebook, YouTube, Vimeo and other sites, as shown in this video:

-You can read about Toolbox's various features, and download a seven-day trial, on the company's website.
+You can read about Toolbox's various features, and download a seven-day trial from the company's website here.
 But we'll look next at a range of methods that use free software or built-in tools.